Projects

 December

-I also created SVGs in the shape of Charm's and Shelby's paws
+I also created SVGs in the shape of cat paws that serve as the

-that serve as the grab and grabbing cursors while the momentum
+grab and grabbing cursors while the momentum scrolling system

-scrolling system and selectors are in use.
+and selectors are in use.

 Original Opening Animation Sequence — The logo, slogan, section scroller,

-a delightful opening animation sequence.
+delightful opening animation sequence.

 Other animations, such as the ripple effect on buttons and